Knowbe4 Announces New Assessment Tool To Enable Data-Driven Security Culture Improvements

 Strategic Roadmap : Offers customized recommendations based on maturity level

-Actionable Next Steps : Delivers next steps to strengthen the human firewall
+Actionable Next Steps : Delivers next steps to build the human defense layer

 After completing the assessment, users receive a personalized maturity classification on a five-level scale, visual feedback across all dimensions, and prioritized recommendations.
 Those looking to deepen their efforts can opt into a follow-up consultation to explore how the KnowBe4 HRM+ platform can accelerate maturity and build a lasting security culture.